rob-foulkrod/real-estate-index-for-search-service/README.md

 Create a Project: If you don't have a project, create one by selecting + Create project at the top of the page.
 ### Creating a Hub
 Navigate to Management Center: Select Management center from the left menu.
-Create a New Hub: Select All resources, then the down arrow next to + New project, and finally + New hub.
+To create a New Hub, Select All resources, then the down arrow next to + New project, and finally + New hub.
-Configure the Hub: Enter a name for your hub and modify other fields as needed.
+Please go ahead and configure the Hub: Enter a name for your hub and modify other fields as needed.
 By default, a new AI services connection is created for the hub.
+The hub and the appropriate settings will be set up by the script as well.
+We have these instructions here as backup.
 Review and Create: Review the information and select Create.
 ### Managing Projects
 Once your hub is created, you can manage projects within it: